North Sacramento, Sacramento, California: Dixieanne

 Dixieanne is a neighborhood situated in North Sacramento.
 Its boundaries are El Camino Avenue to the north, Arden Way to the south, Evergreen Street to the east, and Del Paso Boulevard to the North/West.
 This neighborhood is home to the recently renovated Dixieanne Park, which includes, a new skate park.
 A unique neighborhood with hidden charm, due to the fact, that it is very close to the original Del Paso Boulevard; which was completely revamped from four to two lanes, with parallel parking transitioning to diagonal parking.
 The boulevard is full of Art Deco architecture, and is classified by the city as a redevelopment area.
 This neighborhood is walking distance to the Arden/Del Paso RT light rail station and adjacent bus stops.
 There are many fast food chains and mom and pop shops on this boulevard and nearby El Camino Avenue.
-This neighborhood, like most of remaining North Sacramento has an increasing crime rate.
-It is known for its Dixieanne Apartment compound which was condemned by the city because of high crime rates; with the intent of clearing the area of unsightly eyesores as part of the new redevelopment plan.

-Old North Sacramento is the new description of Del Paso Heights.
-This area still struggles with high crime and gang activity.
-The new name does not change its unfortunate origin.
+Wills Acres

+Wills Acres is a neighborhood situated in North Sacramento.
+Its boundaries are Arcade Creek to the north, Eleanor Avenue to the south, Steelhead Creek to the west, and Norwood Avenue to the east.
+Johnston Park is located in Wills Acres and this park features a community center and swimming pool.